Numerical evaluation of orientation averages and its application to molecular physics: Case studies

-Also in the present example, the error of quadratures with non-zero degree displays super-exponential scaling, by far outperforming the three-angle equidistant step method and the near-uniform spherical coverings (here taken from Ref.~\onlinecite{Karney2007}).
-Of the former, the product quadrature obtained by combining the composite trapezoid method and the Lebedev-Laikov quadrature (T$\times$L) shows the best convergence behaviour for relative errors below $\sim 10^{-4}$ and reaches machine precision with the lowest number of points.
+A comparison of the quadrature error for different methods is provided in Fig.~\ref{fig:CD_fenchone}(c).
+Once again, quadratures with non-zero degree displays super-exponential error scaling, outperforming the three-angle equidistant step method and the near-uniform spherical coverings.
+The product quadrature combining the composite trapezoid and the Lebedev-Laikov quadrature (T$\times$L) shows the best convergence behaviour and achieves machine precision with the fewest points and degree $\acc=41$.
 Due to the absence of symmetries in the physical setup, the quadrature error exhibits identical behavior regardless of whether the trapezoid method is applied to the first or third Euler angle.
-The genuine three-angle method, \SO{3} Gauss quadrature from Ref.~\onlinecite{Graf2013}, behaves similarly to the T$\times$L method since both have asymptotic efficiency $\eff=1$.
-However, the \SO{3} Gauss method is only available up to a maximum degree of 14, which is insufficient to achieve a relative error within machine precision.
-Therefore, we do not show this method in Fig.~\ref{fig:CD_fenchone}(c).
-The three-angle Gauss product method (T$\times$GL$\times$T) reaches machine precision for degree $\acc=38$.
-Due to its lower efficiency it needs $5640$ more sampling points than the T$\times$L method with degree $\acc=41$.
+The \SO{3} Gauss method from Ref.~\onlinecite{Graf2013}, though similar in behavior, is limited by its maximum degree of 14, which is insufficient for machine precision and thus omitted from Fig.~\ref{fig:CD_fenchone}(c).
+The three-angle Gauss product method (T$\times$GL$\times$T) also reaches machine precision (with $\acc=38$) but requires $5640$ more points than the T$\times$L method due to its lower efficiency.
 In principle, the T$\times$L method would converge to machine precision for a smaller $\acc$ (closer to $\acc=38$), also indicated by the shallow slope between the relative error at $\acc=35$ and $\acc=41$.
 However, no Lebedev-Laikov quadratures exist for degrees between $\acc=35$ and $\acc=41$.